How Does Multi-LLM Orchestration Work in Addlly AI?

 These inputs are stable and strategic.
 They benefit from human context, judgment, and domain knowledge.

-Decisions Handled By the Orchestration Layer
+Decisions Handled By The Orchestration Layer

 Executional complexity is handled by the system, not the user.